vsg-dev/VulkanSceneGraph/INSTALL.md

     cd VulkanSceneGraphPrototype
     cmake . -G "Xcode"

 After running cmake open the generated VSG.xcodeproj file and build the All target.
 Once built you can run the install target.
 Please note that for release builds you currently need to use the Archive option in xcode.
-This will rebuild everytime so you can just select the install target and run Archive which will also build the All target.
+This will rebuild every time so you can just select the install target and run Archive which will also build the All target.

----

 ## Available build targets